Most volatile flame war ignitor ever:

 rightwingprof, something tells me you could mention your cat hate on your blog and still not be overwhelmed with comments.

-Yoda is rare, but he is not alone!
+Yoda is rare,

 I never realized cats could ever elicit such visceral reactions from people.
 Why, merely invoking the name of the common American Shorthair overrides paltry human reason and will render our brainmeat capable of no more than baby talk or raw, salivating rage.
 Awesome.
 This must be part of their supernatural ability to combat spiders.